adinrichter/CS_code_summary/README.md

 }
 ```

 I also wrote Javascript functions to call them using AJAX.
 These functions also update the page to show a live display of the number of likes and dislikes without the page needing to be reloaded.
-It also only updates the current number of likes on a successful POST request, making sure that the database and the web page are always in sync even though the number of likes is being updated with Javascript I don't love my functions having side effects, but this seemed like a good way to do it concisely.
+It also only updates the current number of likes on a successful POST request, making sure that the database and the web page are always in sync even though the number of likes is being updated with Javascript I don't love my functions having side effects, but this seemed like a good way to do it concisely
 ```
 function like(id) {
     $.ajax({